-When your abdominal ultrasound is scheduled, you’ll be given instructions about avoiding food and drink before your exam (these instructions are specific to the type of exam you’re having).
+When your abdominal ultrasound is scheduled, you will be given instructions about avoiding food and drink before your exam (these instructions are specific to the type of exam you are having).

 Tell your doctor if you have had a barium enema or a series of upper GI (gastrointestinal) tests within the past two days.
 Barium that remains in the intestines can interfere with the ultrasound test.